-The digital test bed "Düsseldorf" in Germany runs on a length of 20 km on the A57 freeway from the Meerbusch junction near Kreefeld via the Kaarst junction onto the A52 into downtown Düsseldorf.
-Therefore, the ITS covers the scenarios freeway, tunnel, bridge, city center and parking.
-The test bed grows with several projects.
-The project KoMoD researched on the interaction between infrastructure and vehicles in the scope of connected and automated driving functions.
+The digital test bed ``Düsseldorf'' in Germany runs on a length of 20 km on the A57 freeway from the Meerbusch junction near Krefeld via the Kaarst junction onto the A52 into downtown Düsseldorf.
+Therefore, the ITS covers the scenarios of freeway, tunnel, bridge, city center, and parking.
+The test bed is expanding with several projects.
+The project KoMoD researched the interaction between infrastructure and vehicles in the scope of connected and automated driving functions.
 The ITS used vehicles as mobile sensors for the detection of obstacles on the road (e.g. pedestrians, wrong-way drivers).
-The project has developed the value-added services autonomous parking, prioritization of public transport system and cooperative traffic light \cite{www.komodtestfeld.org.06082020}.
+The project has developed the value-added services of autonomous parking, prioritization of public transport systems and cooperative traffic light \cite{www.komodtestfeld.org.06082020}.
 Then, the follow-up project KoMoDnext should prepare numerous sections of the ITS for autonomous driving (level 4).
 The project has designed and implemented a high-resolution environment detection on the A57.
 This component has merged stationary and vehicle-generated data \cite{komodnext.19082020,BMVI.08032021}.
-Last, but not least, the project ACCorD expanded the corridor for New Mobility Aachen-Düsseldorf with additional 4 km.
+Last, but not least, the project ACCorD expanded the corridor for New Mobility Aachen-Düsseldorf by an additional 4 km.
 The central component of the project activity was the generation of a digital twin.
-The charming aspect was the extensive usage of the Lidar-technology: The ITS contained on 68 measurement stations.
-Each station has 2 cameras and 2 Lidars, so that 136 Lidars were set up.
-This data has been locally processed in various RSU and a central database, which offered the collected data to other research activities and simulation \cite{ACCorD.10112021b}.
+The highlight was the extensive usage of the lidar technology: The ITS contained 68 measurement stations.
+Each station has 2 cameras and 2 lidars so 136 lidars were set up.
+This data has was processed in various RSU and a central database, which offered the collected data to other research activities and simulation \cite{ACCorD.10112021b}.